karlskarlsonatkarldotcom/Terra-Mira-Public/README.md

 Orcs will spawn in the basement on game launch and then by a timer.
 They will increase in difficulty ending in an Orc Champion who drops a unique item.

 A courier will arrive  on a set timer to deliver materials you can use for crafting potions.
 Potions require mana crystals which can be created with the "Crystallize Mana" spell.
+Clay golems will haul items to the chest on the bottom left corner of z1 for you.

 I am currently working on implementing attributes and leveling, then will look to expand the gameloop and existing systems.